peterng1618/lol-splash-finder/README.md

 LoL Splash Finder is a crude script I made to learn Python.
 Its primary purpose is to aid League developers in quickly navigating and opening champion splash art folders.

+> [!CAUTION]
-⚠️ **If you are not a League developer and don't have access to the League dev environment, this tool will do nothing.
-It does not come with the splash art images.** ⚠️
+> If you are not a League developer and don't have access to the League dev environment, this tool will do nothing.
+It does not come with the splash art images.

 ## Features